 What are bands named after people?
 These could either be tributes to people they know, meaning teachers, fellow musicians, serial killers, it doesn't matter.
 Plus, what do you know about the Alice Cooper witch?
 Time to learn!
 Band names can be both weird and strange but hopefully accurately reflect what a band is at its core.
 Some of these groups might even have some songs named after people in their discography, who knows?!
 Things named after people are a fun way to commemorate and honor special individuals and this list of bands with people names has them all!

 Long ago, this name was explained as homage to a gym teacher named Leonard Skinner they had in high school, who would send them to the principal’s office because "their hair was too long."

 Originally called The Tea Set, the members of this iconic band showed up at a gig one night to discover that there was already another band on the roster who had called dibs on that title (Joan Rivers would have torn them apart!)Thinking quick, Syd Barrett mixed the names of two blues musicians he loved, Pink Anderson and Floyd Council, to rename the band ‘The Pink Floyd Sound,’ and then later shortened the name to Pink Floyd.

 Legend has it that the band was named after Tom Fogherty’s friend, Credence Nuball, whose favorite beer was Clearwater.
 The beer was discontinued by the maker, but then was picked back up by another brewery; hence the Clearwater revival.
 Ta da.

 When Vincent Furnier’s band originally came to LA, they were called The Nazz.
 As they were signing to a record contract, they learned there was already a band called Nazz, so it was back to the drawing board.
 What better way to make the decision than to consult the almighty Ouija board?

-#873 on The Worst Bands of All Timesee more on Alice Cooper
+#19 on The Best Frontmen in Rocksee more on Alice Cooper